 - Rosewood itself is harder to get, and so the balance between supply vs. demand causes rosewood to be more expensive.

-- Rosewood is a more difficult wood to shape into a guitar's body, and so, rosewood guitars require much more labor than mahogany body guitars.
+- Rosewood is a more difficult wood to shape into a guitar's body, so rosewood guitars require much more labor than mahogany body guitars.